 Every child has the opportunity to talk to their teacher through the 'need to talk peg line'.
 All children will be given the opportunity to talk before the end of the school day if they raise their concerns in this way or another way.
+Children with SEND or EAL will be supported to talk by members of staff.
 All complaints of bullying will be taken seriously.
 An investigation will take place, first by the class teacher and phase leader.
 Dialogue between school and families is important at Kestrel Mead.
-We will always follow up a complaint about bullying with families and where appropriate the Vice Principal and Phase leader.
+We will always follow up a complaint about bullying with families and where appropriate the Assisitant Principal or Head of School will speak with parents.
 Class teachers are available at the start and end of the day.
-Messages can be sent to them via classdojo.
 Senior staff are available at the start and the end of the day at each site to talk to parents.